dubas-pro/documentation/docs/extensions/paypal/products.md

 Paypal Products and Paypal Plans are used in Paypal Subscriptions.
 You can’t create Paypal Plan without Paypal Product, and you can’t create Paypal Subscription without Paypal Plan.

-## How to create your first Paypal Product?
+## :material-book-plus-multiple: How to create your first Paypal Product?
 1. Go to **Paypal Products** entity.
 2. Create new **Paypal Product**.
 3. Fill fields Name and Type of product.
 Other fields are optional.